8 Tips to Prepare Your Child For PSLE Science Papers

 - Fair test, accuracy and reliability, control setups and aim of experiments?

-Jumping into the tough questions when science knowledge is missing might confuse your child.
-There is a lack of structured approach to learning.
+Jumping into the tough questions when scientific concepts are missing might confuse your child.
+There is a lack of a structured approach to learning.

-Fix them quickly by working on questions or simply give a test to recall his science knowledge.
+Fix them quickly by practising simple questions or simply giving a test to recall his science concepts (see Tip 1).

 These affect all students

-Once your child remembers his knowledge and concepts, check your child’s past papers.
+Once your child remembers his concepts, check your child’s past papers.

 Look for recurring mistakes in the MCQs and OEQs.
 That gives a good hint on the weak topics.

-The common mistakes are not reading carefully, did not remember the proper explanations of concepts or simply lack the exposure.
+The common mistakes are not reading carefully, not remembering the proper explanations of concepts or simply lacking the targeted practice (your child needs to understand how examiners test the scientific concepts).

 Did you notice the explanation has the words “cooler surface”?

-Hmmm… for cooler surface.
+Hmmm… for the cooler surface.
 What kind of cooler surface?

 What about the OEQ?

-Warmer water vapour touches the larger exposed surface area of the steel sheet, loses heat and condenses faster to form more water droplets.
+Warmer water vapour comes into contact with the larger exposed surface area of the steel sheet, loses heat and condenses to the cooler steel sheet faster to form more water droplets.

 Compile the proper answering techniques for fairness, control setup, reliability and accuracy, relationships and conclusion questions.